 You’re packing your suitcase for your next vacation—outfits, check.
 Toiletries, check.
 Toothbrush, check.
 CBD…check?
 If you’re a nervous flyer, CBD is one thing you will want to make sure to pack.
 With its calming properties, it can help ease the tension that comes along with air travel.
-However, if you’re like most CBD users about to take off for the skies, you might find yourself wondering if you can bring CBD with you on an airplane, and more specifically, through TSA at the airport.
-With rules and regulations constantly changing, we’re here to break it down for you and offer some tips for traveling with CBD.
+However, if you’re like most CBD users about to take off for the skies, you might find yourself wondering, is CBD illegal?
+Can I take it through TSA?
+We’re here to break down the current rules/regulations and offer some tips for traveling with CBD.

 The Rules for Flying With CBD